bcgov/ssdtools/README.md

-For more information and examples of how to use `ssdca` in conjuction with `fitdistrplus` and `ggplot2` to assess alternative fits and produce custom plots is described in the vignette ssdca.
+For more information and examples of how to use `ssdca` in conjuction with `fitdistrplus` and `ggplot2` to assess alternative fits and produce custom plots is described in the vignette `ssdca`.

 A shiny webpage is being developed for non-users of R.